 Organization has its performance measured against whether it meets specific contract deliverables, rather than a program’s performance outcomes.

-Provides similar goods or services to many different entities.
+Provides similar goods or services to many different purchasers.
 For example:

 Organization provides similar goods or services to a number of entities in addition to the awarding entity.